 - Elevate the profession by recognizing and encouraging excellence in schools, continuing education, therapist competency and high standards.

-- Promote the worth of national certification to health, therapeutic massage and bodywork professionals, public policy makers and the general public
+- Promote the worth of Board Certification to health, therapeutic massage and bodywork professionals, public policy makers and the general public.

-- Assure and maintain the integrity, stability and quality of the national certification program
+- Assure and maintain the integrity, stability and quality of the Board Certification program.

 We are proud to be governed by an NCBTMB Board of Directors—including a public member appointed to represent the interests of consumers.
-Elected by our Nationally Certified practitioners, our board members embody the diversity of our industry in their expertise in many modalities.
+Elected by our Board Certified practitioners, our board members embody the diversity of our industry in their expertise in many modalities.

 Chair-Elect: Bruce Baltz, LMT, BCTMB